 Since students in this unique program work with real clients, they don't just graduate with great portfolios, they also graduate with the experience and connections to succeed in the professional world.

-Advertising is a major offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by the
+Advertising is a major offered in the four-year BFA degree program.
+Our BFA curriculum is rooted by

 ADV 2000 Introduction to Advertising 3